U.K. pound plunges 6% in mysterious flash crash

 The sudden plunge in early trading in Asia left investors stunned and analysts struggling to explain what could have caused such an unusual move.

 "It was just another quiet day in Asia, and then, Bang!
-All the lights went red," said Matt Simpson, senior market analyst at ThinkMarkets.
+All the lights went red," said Matt Simpson, senior market analyst at ThinkMarkets in Singapore.

-The pound had already sunk to a fresh 31-year low of around $1.26 on Thursday on deepening concerns that the U.K.'s split from the European Union will hurt the country's economy.
+The pound had already sunk to a fresh 31-year low of around $1.26 on Thursday over deepening concerns that the U.K.'s split from the European Union will hurt the country's economy.
 Strategists had widely forecast it would go lower, but not as rapidly as it did on Friday.

-The flash crash yanked the pound down to near $1.18.
+The flash crash yanked the British currency down to near $1.18.
 It recovered most of the losses soon afterward to trade around $1.24.

 Why the U.K. pound is still crashing